HouseTrip/housetrip.github.com/_posts/2014-04-05-unleash-your-ajax-requests-with-cors.md

 Back in the year 2000, websites that needed to do any kind of background request used alternative techniques.
 One of these primitive techniques involved the use of an iframe.
-Iframes, as JavaScript, were available in major browsers since 1996.
+Iframes, like JavaScript, were available in major browsers since 1996.

 If we point our browser to [http://localhost:3000/iframe](http://localhost:3000/iframe) we'll see a list of results.
 As intended, clicking in the button makes the page refresh the list of results but